tamannsa/MAE4191/README.md

 Master thesis code

 The analyses in R produced 2,600 lines of code and can be accessed through the R-file **4191_final_coding**.
-The OBD analyses were conducted in Excel using equation (3) found in the main master thesis document.
+The OBD analyses were conducted in Excel and can be found here at GitHub under the name OBD.
 The main workflow is outlined below.

 1. Packages
 2. Load data